sidg1215/DesignPatterns/Structural Patterns/Adapter Pattern/README.md

 }
 ```
 This is where we run into a problem: we are not allowed to change the other developer's ```ElectricCar``` implementation, so how do we use it in our codebase?
-## How would we use the Adapter pattern to solve this?
+## How would we use the Adapter design pattern to solve this?
-We can simply use the Adapter pattern to create an "adapter" around the other developer's ```ElectricCar``` class as such:
+We can simply use the Adapter design pattern to create an "adapter" around the other developer's ```ElectricCar``` class as such:
 ```java
 public class OurElectricCar implements Car {
     ElectricCar otherDeveloperElectricCar;